soundpress/RulesOfNYC/docs/c06/index.rst

       (iii) A graduate from an accredited college of university possessing an associate's degree in applied science and technology, environmental health science, public health, industrial health or a related science shall submit a copy of the degree, and documentation of six months post- graduate experience in asbestos abatement activities.

-      (iv) All other applicants shall submit documentation of one year of experience in asbestos abatement activities.
-The applicant's experience in asbestos abatement activities shall be listed chronologically and shall include each contractor's name/address/phone number; the number of hours worked per week on asbestos abatement activities; the applicant's job title and a brief description of duties; and
+      (iv) All other applicants must submit documentation of one year of experience in asbestos abatement activities.
+All such experience must be on small or large asbestos projects, and at least half the experience must be on large projects, except employees of electric utilities, whose full year of experience may be on minor or small projects.
+The applicant's experience in asbestos abatement activities shall be listed chronologically and shall include each contractor's name, address and phone number; the number of hours worked per week on asbestos abatement activities; the applicant's job title and a brief description of duties; and the size of each project; and

    (5) Applicant shall achieve a passing grade on a departmental examination, which shall be given in English.